David Wilson (New Zealand First politician): Political career

 Wilson contested for New Zealand First in the 2023 general election and was 9th on the party list.
 While he was not elected at that election, he was declared elected on 30 June 2025 to fill the vacancy left by Tanya Unkovich's resignation.
 In his first term in Parliament, he was sat on the economic development, science and innovation committee and the finance and expenditure committee.

+In May 2026, Wilson was part of a cross-party delegation of four New Zealand MPs including Maureen Pugh, Laura McClure and Duncan Webb who visited Taiwan, meeting with Taiwanese legislators and foreign ministry officials.
+In response, the Chinese government in early June 2026 banned the four from visiting China, Hong Kong and Macau for a year on the grounds that their actions violated the One China policy.
+The Chinese Embassy in New Zealand stated that their travel ban could be waived if they apologised for their actions.
+Prime Minister Christopher Luxon denounced the ban on the four MPs as "entirely inappropriate" and said that the New Zealand government would raise the matter with their Chinese counterparts.

+In the 2026 New Zealand general election, he was selected to be his party's candidate for the new electorate of Henderson.